-- This is normal and will gradually resolve over time. - · It is expected that you will have numbness in your liposuction treatment areas that may take 6-12 months to maximally improve.
+- · This is normal and will gradually resolve over time. - · It is expected that you will have numbness in your abdomen that may take 1-2 years to maximally improve. - · It is expected that you will have numbness in your liposuction treatment areas that may take 6-12 months to maximally improve.